Home

 Profit and loss statement – Mostly used by small businesses or during internal conversations.
 Unlike an income statement, these are usually prepared on a cash basis.

-Income statement – Medium-sized and enterprise level businesses mostly use these.
-This is a commonly used term when reporting financials to investors, stakeholders, banks, owners, board of directors, and auditors.
+Income statement – Medium-sized and enterprise-level businesses mostly use these.
+This is a commonly used term when reporting financial results to investors, stakeholders, banks, owners, board of directors, and auditors.
 They’re usually prepared on an accrual accounting basis.

 Statement of earnings – Not very popular, but occasionally the banking industry will use this term.